whoisryosuke/blender-midi-keyframes/README.md

 1. Go to Edit > Preferences and go to the Addons tab on left.
 1. Click install button.
 1. Select the zip you downloaded.
-1. You can confirm it's installed by searching for "Gamepad" and seeing if it's checked off
+1. You can confirm it's installed by searching for "MIDI to Keyframes" and seeing if it's checked off

 One last thing, you'll need to press 1 more button: